BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 * Now run `git push heroku master`

-This is the magic command, it pushes your app to Heroku, installs it there and launches it on your allocated domain.

-> In the example above, it's https://lit-cove-58897.herokuapp.com/
+This is the magic command, it pushes your app to Heroku, installs it there and launches it on your allocated domain (In the example above, it's https://lit-cove-58897.herokuapp.com/)

 > You can always make changes to your app settings and domains in your [Heroku Dashboard](https://dashboard.heroku.com/)